 - Learn when to use ArcGIS Pro and when to use ArcGIS Enterprise to perform object detection.

-- Read about deep learning models in the arcgis.learn module of the ArcGIS API for Python.
+- Read about deep learning models in the arcgis.learn module of ArcGIS API for Python.

-- Read about a variety of deep learning applications in ArcGIS:
+- Read about the following deep learning applications in ArcGIS:

 - Improving disaster response using automated damage detection